 Following agreement of the parties, the panel was composed on 12 July 2018.

 On 12 October 2018, further to paragraph 1(3) of the panel's Working Procedures, the Chair of the panel requested the DSB in separate communications to circulate to Members: (i) a partial timetable, (ii) the panel's Working Procedures, and (iii) the additional Working Procedures of the panel concerning business confidential information, all adopted by the panel on 5 October 2018.
 On the same date, through a separate communication, the Chair of the panel informed the DSB that the beginning of the panel's work had been delayed due to a lack of personnel in the Secretariat available to staff disputes.
-In its communication, the Chair of the panel informed the DSB that the panel would proceed in accordance with the partial timetable adopted on 5 October, and that it expected to issue its final report to the parties in the second half of 2019.
+The Chair of the panel informed the DSB that the panel would proceed in accordance with the partial timetable adopted on 5 October, and that it expected to issue its final report to the parties in the second half of 2019.

 On 30 November 2018, the Chair of the panel requested the DSB to circulate the panel's preliminary ruling concerning the request for enhanced third party rights submitted by Australia, China and the Russian Federation.
 The preliminary ruling that was issued to the parties on 29 November 2018 was circulated to Members pursuant to paragraph 1(3) of the panel's working procedures.